Contact

 There is no lawn strip or existing opening in the sidewalk, can I still apply for a tree?

-Can I pick what tree I get?
+Can I pick what kind of tree I get?

 Tree Care and Urban Forest Stewardship